-- Where available, at least 1 male and 1 female supervising adult is present (for mixed pupil groups). - At least 1 supervising adult able to administer first aid is present on all trips; all first aid trained adults supervising the visit are split amongst the different vehicles and groups. - Appropriate first aid equipment will be taken on all trips, in accordance with the school's first aid and health and safety policies. - All supervising adults will be made aware of any medical issues or allergies at the start of the trip. - Adults without a DBS check will not be left alone with pupils at any time. - The trip lead will take regular headcounts and/or rollcalls.
+- A minimum of 2 members of staff supervises a visit - Where available, at least 1 male and 1 female supervising adult is present (for mixed pupil groups). - At least 1 supervising adult able to administer first aid is present on all trips; all first aid trained adults supervising the visit are split amongst the different vehicles and groups. - Appropriate first aid equipment will be taken on all trips, in accordance with the school's first aid and health and safety policies. - All supervising adults will be made aware of any medical issues or allergies at the start of the trip. - Adults without a DBS check will not be left alone with pupils at any time. - The trip lead will take regular headcounts and/or rollcalls.